flutter/website/src/content/app-architecture/architecture-concepts.md

     path: /app-architecture/guide
 ---

-In this section, you’ll find tried and true principles that guide architectural decisions in the larger world of app development, as well as information about how they fit into Flutter specifically.
+In this section, you'll find tried and true principles that guide architectural decisions in the larger world of app development, as well as information about how they fit into Flutter specifically.
 It's a gentle introduction to vocabulary and concepts related to